Laughton's goal lifts Flyers over Senators

 Gostisbehere put Philadelphia back in front less than two minutes later during a delayed penalty when he blasted a one-timer through traffic from the left point past Anderson's blocker side.
 The Flyers appeared to make it 3-1 just 43 seconds later when Oskar Lindholm scored off the glove of Anderson.
 However, the goal was disallowed after a coaches' challenge when Philadelphia was ruled offside.
 Anderson, clipped by teammate Connor Brown while stretched in the crease, had to be helped to the bench with a left leg injury and was replaced by Nilsson.

-The Senators then tied it, 2-2, midway through the second period on a short-handed goal by Duclair who snuck between Hart and Gostisbehere as Hart was dropping off the puck then quickly beat Hart with a wraparound inside the right post for his 12th goal of the season.
-Provorov put the Flyers back in front, 3-2, at the 3:17 of the third period when he carried the puck in on a rush and fired a wrist shot from the left circle inside the far post for his seventh goal of the season.
+The Senators then tied it 2-2 at 13:18 of the second period on a short-handed goal by Duclair, who snuck between Hart and Gostisbehere as Hart was dropping off the puck, then quickly beat Hart with a wraparound inside the right post for his 12th goal of the season.
+Provorov put the Flyers back in front 3-2 at the 3:17 of the third period when he carried the puck in on a rush and fired a wrist shot from the left circle inside the far post for his seventh goal of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)